achuribooks/SpectroCloud-Assignment/technical-writer/learning-notes.md

 #### Kubectl
 Kubectl is the CLI for K8s clusters that can be used to interact with *any type* of K8s cluster setup.

-When you submit a kubectl command create components, it goes to the master node's API server, and the worker nodes carry out the command.
+When you submit a kubectl command to create components, it goes to the master node's API server, and the worker nodes carry out the command.
 The worker nodes create pods and enable them to run on the node.
 Kubectl can also be used to destroy pods and create services.

 #### Usage
 You need an applicable driver to run Minikube &mdash; the preferred one is Docker.
 While Minikube has Docker pre-installed, Minikube *itself* is a container on our local machine, so we need a program like Docker to actually use it.